Thaumiel-Servers/Tank173/README.md

 **[EXILED](https://github.com/ExMod-Team/EXILED) must be installed for this to work.**

-**CustomRoles need to be enabled on your server for this to work.**
+**CustomRoles needs to be enabled on your server for this to work.**

 Place the `Tank173.dll` file in your EXILED/Plugins folder.